Self-portrait With Hammer, archival pigment print, 2014, variable size

 Huntington has had numerous residencies over the years, among them Visiting Critic at the Kennedy Center for the Arts, Washington, D.C.
 (1994).
 He was also a contributing reviewer for such publications as High Performance Magazine, ARTnews, and Art New England.

 From 1982 to 1985, Huntington was the Visual Arts Director at Artpark, a public sculpture park in Lewiston, NY.
-It was under his directorship that the late Vito Acconci made his first major public sculpture and Chris Burden created Beam Drop, a daring application of chance actions to monumental sculpture that has since been reenacted by the artist here and in Europe..
+It was under his directorship that the late Vito Acconci made his first major public sculpture and the late Chris Burden created Beam Drop, a daring application of chance actions to monumental sculpture that has been reenacted by the artist here and in Europe..